Expert blog

 A heads-up display (HUD) is an interface layer superimposed on the game screen, relaying essential gameplay information - like health, stamina, inventory, objectives, score, minimap, and more.
 Whether a player is exploring a hostile world, fighting off enemies, or solving intricate puzzles, the HUD is their primary reference point for quick, actionable data.

 Removing the HUD entirely is rare, but some titles do so to heighten immersion or challenge.
-However, most modern games rely on HUDs to ensure players aren’t lost or frustrated.
-Think of the HUD as the dashboard of a car: invisible when designed well, but you’d miss it instantly if it were gone.
+However, most modern video games rely on HUDs to ensure players aren't lost or frustrated.
+Think of the HUD as the dashboard of a car: invisible when designed well, but instantly missed when it's gone.

 Created by SunStrike Studios - All Rights Belong to Norland ©